Nutritionist Tip: Shelter In Place Super Food Bowls

 How To Use What You've Got In Your Fridge Before You Head Out For A Shopping Trip!!
+As a nutritionist, I'm always looking for ways to fit in more nutrients.
+As a mother, I'm always looking for ways to use what we already have!
 All you need is a bowl and your imagination (and food.)

 We are staying home as much as possible to keep ourselves, our families and EVERYONE safe and healthy.
 Here is a recipe idea to stretch the time between your grocery trips.
 You can use what you already have to make a delicious meal that makes everyone at your house happy and full.

 There are three basic layers to this dish and just about anything goes!
 You are going to prepare and/or gather separate components for diners to choose from which to build their bowls.
 Display your choices in a buffet style or in the middle of your table for family style.